 Elizabeth sent him an encouraging smile.
 “I am certain you shall learn eventually.”

-Darcy looked up from his book to Bingley.
+Darcy looked up from his book.
 “It has been almost four years now, and you still do not fully understand the rudimentary strategy.”
 He slowly shook his head.
 “You only need to apply yourself, Bingley.”

 Bingley sheepishly shrugged his shoulders.
 “I suppose, although I feel as though I have not the superior mind that you have, my good friend.
 There are other things I would much rather do.”